nickbattle/vdmj/examples/quickcheck/README.md

 	  inv_T((if (a = 0) then 1 else (a * f((a - 1))))) and (is_nat((if (a = 0) then 1 else (a * f((a - 1)))))))
 ```

-A "ranges" file consists of lines of the form `<bind:T> = <VDM set-of-T expression>`.
-These set values are used
+A "ranges" file consists of pairs of the form `<multiple bind> = <VDM set-of-T expression>;`.
+These set values
-to substitute the type binds in the PO, using the name of the bind to match (so one PO could involve multiple
+are used to substitute the type binds in the PO, using the name of the bind to match (so one PO could involve
-ranges lines).
-The set expressions are evaluated in the global environment of the spec, so they can use types
+multiple ranges lines).
+The set expressions are evaluated in the global environment of the spec, so they can use
-and constants, functions etc, which may help.
-They can be set enumerations, comprehensions, functions returning
+types and constants, functions etc, which may help.
+They can be set enumerations, comprehensions, functions
-sets and so on.
-Trailing comments are allowed too.
+returning sets and so on.
+Comments and whitespace are ignored.
+Each pair is terminated by a semicolon.

 ```
-	t:nat = {0, ..., 100}    -- A modest set of nats
+	-- Simple range of nats
-	a:T = {0, ..., MAX_T-1}  -- The whole type of T
+	t : nat = {0, ..., 100};

+	-- More complex generation, via a function a : T = getSet(0, MAX_T);
 ```

-The "quickcheck" command will then exercise POs with the set of nats and Ts given as the type binds in "ranges".
+The "quickcheck" or "qc" command will then exercise POs with the set of nats and Ts given as the type binds
+in "ranges".

 ```
 	> quickcheck
 	Usage: quickcheck <ranges file> [<PO numbers>]

-	> quickcheck ranges
+	> qc ranges
 	PO# 1, Result = true
 	PO# 2, Result = true
 	PO# 3, Result = true